Skip to Content

 This is, in fact, a hybrid recipe.
 You can make the most delicious moreish fudge you can imagine.
 (Beware, as this will rot your teeth in time if you do not clean them properly)!

-Or you can make the hardest and tastiest TOFFEE (that will break your teeth in real time)!
+Or you can make the hardest and tastiest brittle TOFFEE (that will break your teeth in real time)!

 BE WARNED!!
 Make it (and eat it) at your own risk!